b-vitamins/mfcl/README.md

 - Pass `--ddp-find-unused-parameters` if your research branch introduces conditional computation that would otherwise drop gradients before the reducer sees them.【F:train.py†L120-L191】
-- MoCo keeps one negative queue per rank, matching the original paper.
-If you need a global queue, extend the method with an `all_gather` enrichment stage before enqueuing.
+- MoCo keeps a per-rank negative queue by default.
+Set `method.cross_rank_queue=true` to all-gather keys before enqueuing so the queue reflects the entire world size.
 - Sync BatchNorm is optional; call `torch.nn.SyncBatchNorm.convert_sync_batchnorm(model)` before DDP wrapping if you would like to enable it.